 10. For good reference, get your body fat and composition measured by a professional.
 The pro will use fold calipers to measure everything.
 Note the percentage and use it as a reference each time you test yourself.

 All in all, a body fat scale is a perfect device to measure your weight as well as your total body fat percentage.
 Thanks to the constant technological advancements, a traditional weighing machine is slowly becoming obsolete.

-People prefer fat scales that can calculate and display things other than your weight – such as your hydration and muscle mass, helping you keep fit and active.
+People prefer fat scales that can calculate and display things other than your weight – such as your hydration and muscle mass, helping you keep fit and active for any adventure.
 However, it is equally important to go for the best products available.